cosmos/awesome-cosmos/README.md

 The best place to find an accurate list of the Cosmos SDK modules is the project repository:

 * For a list of production-grade modules, see the [List of Modules](https://docs.cosmos.network/main/modules/).
-* For a list of well-known third-party modules, see the [Ecosystem section](https://docs.cosmos.network/main/ecosystem) of the Cosmos SDK documentation.
+* For a list of well-known third-party modules, see [Cosmod.xyz](https://cosmod.xyz)

-Some modules are important but may still lack official documentation, like the [genutil](https://github.com/cosmos/cosmos-sdk/tree/main/x/genutil) module that is essential to launch a chain.
-Please consider contributing documentation to the Cosmos SDK to help fill these gaps.

-To share a module that you want the community to know about and use, add it here.
-You can also create a pull request (PR) to add the module to the official project.

 ## Monitoring